jfrog/terraform-provider-project/templates/guides/migrating_to_project_project.md

 Starting with provider version 1.9.9, the project resource is available under the namespaced name `project_project`.
 The original `project` name is deprecated and will be removed in the next major version.

+!> **The legacy `project` resource will be removed moving forward** It remains fully functional for now so that existing configurations have time to migrate, but configurations that still declare `resource "project"` will stop working soon.
+New configurations should use `project_project` from the start.

 ## Why the resource was renamed

 `project` was the only resource in this provider that was not prefixed with the provider name.
 That made configurations ambiguous to read, since `resource "project" "myproject"` gives no indication that the resource belongs to the JFrog project domain, and it was inconsistent with every other resource in the provider (`project_group`, `project_repository`, `project_role`, and so on).
 The non-namespaced name also prevented tooling that relies on the `<provider>_<resource>` convention, such as Crossplane Upjet, from consuming the provider.